 When briefing agencies be as open as you can.
 The more an agency understands your needs and issues the more they should be able to help you.
 Start by preparing a written marketing agency brief; the process of doing so will help you clarify issues and opportunities and engage and gain agreement and support from your colleagues.
 A common problem is to write fuzzy objectives.
 So pay attention to both your marketing and communication objectives i.e. positioning and promotion.
 It often helps to reflect on the problem that communication must solve.

 The agency landscape is constantly changing.
-At one end of the spectrum there are the agency groups owned by the likes of WPP and Omnicom.
-At the other there is an ever changing mix of independent and up and coming agencies.
+At one end of the spectrum, there are the agency groups owned by the likes of WPP and Omnicom.
+At the other, there is an ever-changing mix of independent and up and coming agencies.
 Keep abreast of the changes.

 Monitor the people moves especially if it is happening in one of your agencies.
 Check out the odd new agency that catches your eye.
 The nature of the profession means that there are good people to be found in many places and those that are most vigilant stand to benefit the most.

 In terms of cost, understand how remuneration works.
 The more intellectual or consulting agencies work on a mainly time cost basis.
 Database marketing and campaign communication agencies tend to be time and/or cost-plus.
-Marketing implementation services are more price list driven, for example pay-per-click plus fixed fee.
+Marketing implementation services are more price list driven, for example, pay-per-click plus fixed fee.
 Overall, expect to pay more for those with London offices and less in the suburbs or rural areas.
 Expect to pay more for a heavy duty management team, those with an overseas management structure and those that belong to a quoted group.
-Less layers and complexity means less cost.
+Fewer layers and complexity means less cost.

 Manage marketing strategy and execution